-Follow the recipe instructions to learn whether you should remove your baked goods from their pans or baking sheets.
-Cookies are always removed from the sheet; sometimes after a brief resting period so the internal structure becomes more firm.
-Cakes, bar cookies, brownies, and quick breads baked in 9x13" and sheet pans are left in the pan to cool.
-They are easier to store this way, and the pan sides support them and they will retain their texture and structure as they cool.
+The recipe instructions will tell you whether you should remove your baked goods from their pans or baking sheets.
+Cookies are always removed from the sheet, sometimes after a brief resting period so the internal structure becomes more firm.
+Cakes, bar cookies, brownies, and quick breads baked in 9x13-inch pans and sheet pans are typically left in the pan to cool.
+They are easier to store this way, and the pan sides support them so they will retain their texture and structure as they cool.

-Grease Your Pans Properly
+Grease Your Pans

 Nonstick baking sprays containing flour are a very efficient way to grease and flour your pans so nothing sticks.
 Be sure to shake the can and spray lightly and evenly.

 Angel food cakes are the exception to the rule.
-These delicate confections are cooled upside down so the fragile egg white and flour protein structure doesn't compact as it cools, but stretches so the cake is high and fluffy.
+These delicate confections are cooled upside down so the fragile egg white and flour protein structure doesn't compact as it cools but stretches so the cake is high and fluffy.

 Removing Quick Breads and Yeast Breads

 Yeast breads are usually quite easy to remove from the pan.
 Let the bread cool for the time the recipe specifies, then gently shake the pan.
-The bread should be loose; turn it out onto a wire rack and gently set it upright.
+The bread should be loose; Turn it out onto a wire rack and gently set it upright.

 Quick breads are a bit trickier.
 Remember to grease the pan well.
 You may need to run a knife around the edge of the bread to loosen it.
 Then gently shake the pan so the bread loosens and invert onto a wire rack.
-Turn right side up and let cool completely before slicing.
+Turn right-side up and let cool completely before slicing.

 Always use a large, wide spatula that is very thin to remove cookies from cookie sheets.
 If the cookie seems to crumple as you slide the spatula under it, let it cool a few more minutes to firm up, then remove from the sheet.

 Pay attention to cooling times for cookies.
-Some need to cool and rest up for a few minutes on the cookie sheets so they maintain their shape.
+Some need to cool and rest for a few minutes on the cookie sheets so they maintain their shape.